fitzgeralddaniel/git-workflow/README.md

     My first commit
 ```

 This will show us the unique hash for each commit (which can be used to look up the commit later), as well as the Author, Date, and Commit Message.
-It also shows which commit is currently set as the `HEAD` for the current branch.
+It also shows which commit is currently set as the local `HEAD`.
 For this, think of a tape playing through a cassette player.
 The head of that cassette can be at any point in the music track and can be rewound, or fast-forwarded to move around through the music.

 ## Making Changes